MinaProtocol/MIPs/MIPS/mip-zkapps.md

 Test transaction application for zkApp transactions performing all possible account updates, with and without permission for each update.
-Unless the fee payer permission is invalid, all transactions whether or not are permitted to make an update should be included in a block.
+Unless the fee payer permission is invalid, all transactions whether permitted to make an update or not, are included in a block.
 This is to prevent transaction pool DDOS attack.
 For each of these cases, test both in-snark and out-of-snark logic.